DSznitko/Movies-app/README.md

 # Movies App

-**Movies App** is a web application where user can search for their favorite movies.
+**Movies App** is a web application where user can search for their favorite movies using **The Movie database** API (TMDB).
 Filter them by genres and add to wish list

 ### Technologies used in the project
 - React